Understanding Domain and Range: A Deep Dive into Functions and Their Limits

 What are Domain and Range?

 Before diving into the specifics, let's establish a foundational understanding.
 In mathematics, a function is a relationship between two sets of values, where each input value (from the first set) corresponds to exactly one output value (from the second set).
-The domain of a function is the set of all possible input values (often denoted as 'x'), while the range is the set of all possible output values (often denoted as 'y' or 'f(x)').
+But the domain of a function is the set of all possible input values (often denoted as 'x'), while the range is the set of all possible output values (often denoted as 'y' or 'f(x)').
 Think of the domain as the allowed inputs and the range as the resulting outputs.

 Finding the Domain of a Function